KittyCAD/modeling-app/docs/kcl/std.md

 },
 },
 	type: string,
 	// The units of the input data.
-This is very important for correct scaling and when calculating physics properties like mass, etc.
+This is very important for correct scaling and when calculating physics properties like mass, etc. Defaults to millimeters.
 	units: string |
 string |
 string |